Neuefische-ESG-Capstone/Project-description/KPI_definition.md

 Our approach revolves around analyzing the historical performance of funds using the Performance Persistence Paradigm.
 This paradigm posits that a mutual fund's future performance can be predicted based on its past performance.[Link for Source](https://www.researchgate.net/publication/325115723_A_Review_of_Performance_Indicators_of_Mutual_Funds)

-We emphasize that this exercise is solely for educational purposes and does not constitute any form of financial advice.
-Our goal is to provide valuable insights and tools to aid in making informed investment decisions.
+__We emphasize that this exercise is solely for educational purposes and does not constitute any form of financial advice.__

 # Selection criteria for a Mutual Fund (MF)